 Having strength and endurance to retract the scapula is vital for having good posture.
 Poor upper body posture can be caused by poor habits or because the anterior muscles (chest, anterior deltoids) are too tight and overpower the posterior muscles.
 This causes the shoulders to roll forward.
 This can only happen if the scapula protracts (moves away from the spine).
 Try it!
 Consciously retract your scapula and roll your shoulders over at the same time….you can’t!
 Developing your rhomboids will instantly improve your posture and overall appearance.

 2) Improved Performance:

 Being able to produce a solid foundation for your scapula is essential for moving big weight and getting optimal activation of your muscles.
 This is because your pushing AND pulling movements rely on the scapula for proper biomechanics.
 Have you ever heard a trainer say “protract your scapula” during an exercise?
 No!
 It’s always “Retract your scapula, try to pinch my fingers”.
 This is because this is the most efficient position for moving weight.
 Improving your scapular strength will drastically improve sports performance and resistance training performance.

 Similar to above, proper scapula placement is needed to maintain injury-free exercise.
 If not, the other muscles will have to overcompensate which results in improper biomechanics and overuse.
 Overuse injuries to both the shoulder AND elbow have been found to originate from deficient scapula musculature strength.

 The Best Exercises To Build Strong Rhomboids

-The good thing is that strengthening the rhomboids are easy.
-Remember, while very important, the rhomboids are a fairly simple muscle.
+The good thing is that strengthening the rhomboids is easy.
+Remember, while very important, the rhomboids are fairly simple muscles.
 Their primary job is to retract the scapula and provide a good base.